SENSE®

 Melanie Petrushko SLP, CNT

 Melanie Petrushko is a speech-language pathologist in the NICU at HCA, Florida and Cleveland Clinic, Florida.
 She is very interested in supporting early sensory experiences as they relate to later cognitive and communication development.
-Along with her team, she plans to utilize the SENSE program this Fall to support their infants’ development and their parents’ role in caring for their baby.
+Along with her team, she plans to utilize the SENSE® program this Fall to support their infants’ development and their parents’ role in caring for their baby.

 Kate Tauber MD, MA

-Kate Tauber MD, MA is an Associate Professor of Pediatrics, Division of Neonatology, the Director of the NeuroNICU Program and the NICU MOM Program, and physician at Bernard and Millie Duker Children’s Hospital at Albany Medical Center in Albany, NY.
-She heard about the SENSE program from a conference that she attended and was very impressed with the materials and support provided in this program.
-She believes that the SENSE program will be an important addition to her unit as part of their NeuroNICU program, which focuses on implementing protocols and strategies to optimize outcomes for those infants most at risk for neurological problems.
+Kate Tauber MD, MA is an Associate Professor of Pediatrics, Division of Neonatology, the Director of the NeuroNICU Program and the NICU MOM Program, and physician at Bernard and Millie Duker Children’s Hospital at Albany Medical Center in Albany, New York.
+She heard about the SENSE® program from a conference that she attended and was very impressed with the materials and support provided in this program.
+She believes that the SENSE® program will be an important addition to her unit as part of their NeuroNICU program, which focuses on implementing protocols and strategies to optimize outcomes for those infants most at risk for neurological problems.
 The neurodevelopmental committee for her unit consists of neonatologists, nurse clinicians, advanced practice providers, nurses, neonatal physical therapists, and neonatal occupational therapists, who have all been working together to implement this program within their NICU.
 Along with her team, Dr. Kate is hoping to add a parent advisor to the group in the future as well.

 Raquel Garcia SLP.D, CCC-SLP, CLC, CNT, BCS-S